SWE-agent/minimal-agent-tutorial/tutorial.md

     but they help your IDE or static checker (or even just yourself) to understand the inputs and outputs of the function.

+??? example "Let's test it"
+    Here's a quick test to verify your LM query function works:

+    ```python
+    messages = [{"role": "user", "content": "Roll a d20"}]
+    print(query_lm(messages))
+    ```

+    You should see the model's response, something like a dice roll result or explanation!

 ### Parse the action

 Let's parse the action.
 There's two simple ways in which the LM can "encode" the action (again, you don't need this if you use tool calls, but in this tutorial we'll keep it simpler):